Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 Busayo is a barrister and solicitor, licenced by the Law Society of Ontario, practicing employment law.
 Busayo assists both employees and employers with navigating workplace issues ranging from wrongful dismissal, constructive dismissal, human rights discrimination, contract and policy drafting, and disability insurance claims.
 She is passionate about advocating for her clients and keeping their interests centred throughout the process.
 She approaches her work with a listening ear and a keen eye.

 Busayo has appeared before the Ontario Superior Court of Justice, the Ontario Court of Appeal, and the Supreme Court of Canada.

 Busayo completed her JD at Osgoode Hall Law School, after obtaining an Honours Bachelor of Human Resources degree at York University.
 During law school, she worked at the Human Rights Legal Support Centre where she assisted with providing legal services to applicants before the Human Rights Tribunal of Ontario.
 Also, a fervent moot competitor, she was named the Top Oralist at the Julius Alexander Isaac Diversity Moot Competition in Halifax and came in first place with her partner.

 Prior to joining Monkhouse Law as an associate, Busayo articled at an employment law firm in Toronto where she was exposed to all aspects of the litigation process, including representing clients in open court.

-When not working, Busayo enjoys playing basketball, singing and spending time with family and friends.
+When not working, Busayo enjoys watching the Toronto Raptors, music and spending time with family and friends.

-Recent Notable cases (note: each case is individual and past success does not guarantee future success):
+Recent Notable cases and media appearances (note: each case is individual and past success does not guarantee future success):

 Herzuk v.
-Kleiman: Busayo was co-counsel on a four masters motions heard together to determine preliminary matters limiting the scope of trial.
-Because of the preliminary result the Defendant conceded right after the release of the preliminary decision by accepting the Plaintiff’s previous offer.
+Kleiman: Busayo was co-counsel on several complex motions before a Master to limit the scope of trial.
+Because of the preliminary result, the Defendant conceded right after the release of the decision by accepting the Plaintiff’s previous offer.